Chandler Stephenson Game Preview: Golden Knights vs. Blackhawks

 Stephenson Season Stats Insights

-- In 5 games this season, Stephenson has a plus-minus rating of +2, while averaging 18:55 on the ice per game.
+- In 7 games this season, Stephenson has averaged 19:26 on the ice, while putting up a plus-minus rating of +2.

-- In three of five games this season, Stephenson has had an assist, including one match with at least two.
+- In two of seven games this year, Stephenson has scored a goal, but he's yet to produce two or more goals in the same contest.

-- Stephenson's implied probability to go over his point total is 63.6% based on the odds.
+- Stephenson has an implied probability of 67.5% to eclipse his point total based on the odds.

 Sign up for Underdog fantasy today.